 Applicants may request additional services.
 Fees will apply.
 For events where alcohol is served, DCAS will assign additional staff to work at cost to the applicant.
 Examples of additional services might include special cleaning or additional lighting.
 Staff assignments might include:

 Items stored in a DCAS building prior to or after an event are stored at the sole risk of the applicant.
 At the conclusion of an event, all non-City owned property must be removed from the premises by 5PM the following business day.
-The applicant must also call and notify Rebecca Seale at 212-386-0243 prior to arriving to the building.
+The applicant must also contact and notify DCAS Special Events at 212-386-0041 or email@example.com prior to arriving to the building

 DCAS reserves the right to cancel an event at any time.
 When an event is cancelled, DCAS will provide a full refund of payments, not including the $25 application fee.
 DCAS does not typically cancel events, except in emergency situations.

 Applicants may cancel an event up to 48 hours prior to the scheduled start of the event and receive full refund, not including the $25 application fee.
 If the applicant cancels within less than 48 hours of the scheduled event, the applicant is eligible to receive no more than a 50 percent refund.